-U.S. job openings rise to 10.1 million as the labor market stays strong despite rate hikes
+US job openings hit 10.1 million and labor market still strong despite Fed efforts to cool economy

 But surprisingly resilient consumer spending and a wave of retirements since COVID-19 hit the economy in early 2020 have kept the labor market tight.
 The unemployment rate fell to 3.4% in April, tying a 54-year low.

 The Labor Department issues job figures for May on Friday.
-Forecasters surveyed by the data firm FactSet expect that the economy generated 188,000 new jobs last month (down from 253,000 in April) and that the unemployment rate blipped up to 3.5%.
+Forecasters surveyed by the data firm FactSet expect that the economy generated 188,000 new jobs this month (down from 253,000 in April) and that the unemployment rate blipped up to 3.5%.